precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

 - preCICE does not reset your write data to `0` any longer.
 -->

+- The previously optional argument `relativeReadTime` is now mandatory for read data calls.
+This requires you to update all read data calls.
+See for more details on this argument.
+If you don't want to use subcycling or time interpolation, you can simply get the required `relativeReadTime` from your `advance` call.
+For example: `interface.readBlockVectorData(meshName, dataReadName, numberOfVertices, vertexIDs.data(), readData.data())` requires the additional argument `precice_dt = interface.advance(dt)` and becomes `interface.readBlockVectorData(meshName, dataReadName, numberOfVertices, vertexIDs.data(), precice_dt, readData.data())`.

 ### Remove `initializeData()` calls

 The API function `initializeData()` has been removed in [#1350](https://github.com/precice/precice/pull/1350). `initialize()` now takes care of all the initialization – including data initialization.
 This means, you have to call `initialize()`, where you previously called `initializeData()`.
 Be aware that this means that you have to write initial data before calling `initialize()`.
 Change: